-Natural Hazards include the following (Map 2711-4):
+Natural Hazards include the following (Map 10-4):

-Landslide Hazards - The geologically recent retreat of glaciers from the Whatcom County landscape, succeed by contemporaneous geomorphic processes of erosion, sediment transport, deposition, isostatic rebound and tectonic uplift, has left many hillsides over-steepened and susceptible to naturally occurring and humantriggered slope failure landslides and erosionearth movements.
-Several large, wellknown landslides are presently active exist in Whatcom County, such as the Swift Creek Slide on Sumas Mountain and the Darrington Slide located in the upper Jones Creek Watershed.
+Landslide Hazards - The geologically recent retreat of glaciers from the Whatcom County landscape, succeed by contemporaneous geomorphic processes of erosion, sediment transport, deposition, isostatic rebound and tectonic uplift, has left many hillsides over-steepened and susceptible to naturally occurring and human-triggered slope failure and erosion.
+Several large, well-known landslides are presently active in Whatcom County, such as the Swift Creek Slide on Sumas Mountain.
 In addition, numerous large-scale, pre-historic slope failure deposits have been mapped by past workers and are readily identified in more recently available LiDar imagery.
-Various slope failure processes contribute to the mosaic of landslide hazards present in the County the large slide on Slide Mountain south of Maple Falls.
-These larger land slides affect significant areas with and the potential exists for a multitude of impacts ranging from periodic small- to largescale rockfall and slides, as well as the potential for massive debris slides and +avalanches, destructive debris flows, and deep-seated earthflows, slumps and slides. deposits.
-Numerous smaller These landslides processes act on both the large- and small-scale, and though much less catastrophic in nature, smaller landslides occur more frequently and pose a continually hazard to County residents and infrastructurealso exist in the county, affecting smaller areas.
-In addition, the presence of cCertain types of geologic conditions and formations are commonly cause culprits in the occurrence of landslides, namely the Chuckanut Formation and the Darrington Phyllite, but are also frequently observed in unconsolidated glacial sediments, in the presence of day-lighting groundwater seams and springs, on slopes in excess of 35 percent, along coastal bluffs, and in areas of fluvial erosionare susceptible to land sliding under certain conditions.
-In the 1970s, a portion of Interstate-5 south of Bellingham collapsed where the freeway crossed portions of unstable Chuckanut Formation.
+Various slope failure processes contribute to the mosaic of landslide hazards present in the county and the potential exists for a multitude of impacts ranging from periodic small- to large-scale rockfall and slides, massive debris slides and avalanches, destructive debris flows, and deep-seated earthflows, slumps and slides.
+These landslide processes act on large- and small-scale, and though much less catastrophic in nature, smaller landslides occur more frequently and pose a continual hazard to County residents and infrastructure.
+Certain types of geologic conditions and formations commonly cause landslides, namely the Chuckanut Formation and the Darrington Phyllite, but are also frequently observed in unconsolidated glacial sediments, in the presence of day-lighting groundwater seams and springs, on slopes in excess of 35 percent, along coastal bluffs, and in areas of fluvial erosion.